Whether you're trying to avoid the cold winter rains or the beaming warm sun, you're always on the hunt for indoor activities. Enter, rock climbing.

 Burnley Bouldering Wall

-Yeah, it’s not indoors, but we couldn’t not include it on this list and maintain any sort of street cred.
 The Burnley Bouldering Wall is a community-built and funded wall on the Main Yarra Trail that’s accessible 24/7.
-The Monash Freeway overhead roars with traffic and the floating pontoon bridge trembles as the semi-trailers rumble over.
-You can get there by car, bicycle or tram—there are detailed instructions here.
-An information board at the end of the main wall outlines the route grading system from beginner to intermediate to advanced.
+The information board at the end of the main wall outlines the route grading system from beginner to intermediate to advanced.
+We suggest going at night, they light this bad boy up and it’s arguably the most fun time to go.
+BYO chalk and crash pad.